conda-forge/ribasim-feedstock/README.md

 One can also use Ribasim Python to build entire models from base data, such that your model setup is fully reproducible.

-The package is [registered in PyPI](https://pypi.org/project/ribasim/) and can therefore be installed with `pip install ribasim`.
 For documentation please see the [examples](https://deltares.github.io/Ribasim/python/examples.html) and [API reference](https://deltares.github.io/Ribasim/python/reference/).